About the Artist

 I did not see why I, too, could not make functional art.
 And so I began my pottery career in 1985, when I was already the mother of two children, at Kean College's ceramics studio in Union, New Jersey (now Kean University).
 After about a year I bought my own kickwheel and put it in my basement.
 A year or so later I bought my first electric kiln.

-Thirty-two years after beginning at Kean, I still write, but nowadays mostly for my journal or my blog.
+Thirty-plus years after beginning at Kean, I still write, but nowadays mostly for my journal or my blog.
 I still draw, and have taken many classes since the early days when I could manage it.
-In the studio, the old kickwheel has a motor, added recently, and it is adjacent to my newer electric wheel.
+In the studio, the old kickwheel now has a motor, and it is adjacent to an electric wheel.
 The old electric kiln sits beside a newer one with a digital programmer on it.
 My day job takes place in the second incarnation of Mimi Stadler Pottery studio, in Hillside, New Jersey.
-I'm still downstairs in our house, but my current studio workshop is adjacent to a small gallery in that space, The Gallery Downstairs.
-The work still bears strong influences from the woods of my childhood.
-And most of the forms still tend to be practical...with creative quirks.
+I'm still downstairs in the house, but with a small gallery adjacent to my studio workshop.
+I call it The Gallery Downstairs.
+My work still bears strong influences from the woods of my childhood.
+Most of the forms still tend to be practical...with creative quirks.

 About the Pottery: My Philosophy

 My objects represent craftsmanship that evolved through slowly changing concepts and methods of execution.
 This could be said even for the deceptively simple pieces, which I have often arrived at after years of trial and error.
 My perspective continues to evolve.
 Freedom in designs and decoration often come from shapes, textures and colors that I encounter while hiking and kayaking.
 You will see freehand interpretations of leaves, branches and vines in my pottery.
-I apply these themes to functional, ritualistic, and decorative pieces, which brand my own artistic perspective on this medium.
+I apply these motifs across the board, to functional pieces but also religious-themed and decorative pieces, which brand my own artistic perspective on this medium.

-In a world of increasingly machine-made goods, especially with the advent of laser reproduction of even handmade objects (a strange and interesting new phenomenon), those things made by the craftsman's skill are by contrast warmer and more interesting.
+In a world of so many scads of machine-made goods, especially with the advent of laser-built reproductions of even handmade objects (a strange and interesting new phenomenon), those things made by the craftsman's skill are by contrast even warmer and more interesting.
 They provide a connection between a human maker and human users.

-MimiStadlerPottery.com and The Gallery Downstairs together are a cottage industry using current technologically-based sales techniques as well as personal visits to the gallery.
-Contemporary cottage industries have to use high-tech means of selling even while the methods used in creating the objects might be age-old or use old-time tools.
-It's a very interesting paradox.
+MimiStadlerPottery.com and The Gallery Downstairs together are a cottage industry using current technologically-based sales techniques, and also allow for personal visits to the gallery to look and and touch the pottery.
+Contemporary cottage industries have to use high-tech means of selling even while the methods used in creating the objects might be age-old or use old-time tool- but the wish to interact personally with handmade work is a very real one.
+It is an interesting paradox.

 I also teach limited classes.
 See Pottery Classes and Dates!